csdms/jupyterhub-management/grass/README.md

 # GRASS GIS

-I've tried two paths for installing GRASS GIS:
+I've tried three paths for installing GRASS GIS:

+1. build from source
-1. through the OS
+1. install OS packages
 1. in a conda environment

-The first installs GRASS globally on the OS.
+The first two install GRASS globally on the OS.
-The second isolates GRASS in a virtual environment.
+The third isolates GRASS in a Python virtual environment.

-## Install through the OS (Ubuntu)
+## Build from source with OS packages (Ubuntu)

 These are the steps I took to install GRASS GIS on the *lab* and *jupyter* EarthscapeHub instances.